Amin-MAG/My-Notes/PostgreSQL.md

 # Arrays

-Arrays start from 1 in Postgre.
+Arrays start from 1 in PostgreSQL.
 Using `Array` you can define a new array.

 ```sql
 select Array [st_y(n.geom), st_x(n.geom)] as coordinates from nodes;